 In early 2018, with the administration aiming to overhaul the nation's immigration laws, Melania's earlier actions as a foreigner seeking to live and work in the United States came under scrutiny.
 She had been granted a green card for permanent residency in March 2001 through the EB-1 program, nicknamed the "Einstein visa" due to its allocation to top academics, business leaders, Oscar-winning actors and others who demonstrate "extraordinary ability."
 Some critics questioned whether she was deserving of that designation, though others suggested she easily qualified for EB-1 approval.

 In August 2018, it was reported that Melania's parents, Viktor and Amalija, had been granted U.S. citizenship.
 It was also revealed that the first lady had sponsored them for their green cards, a process at odds with the president's proposal of a "merit-based" system that sought to curb sponsorship for family members.

-In 2010, Melania Trump launched a jewelry line, as well as a skincare line.
+In 2010, Melania launched a jewelry line, as well as a skincare line.
 She has appeared in an Aflac commercial, co-hosted on The View and appeared on her husband's reality show, Celebrity Apprentice.

-Trump is said to be fluent in the Slovenian, English, French, Serbian and German languages, with other outlets reporting that she speaks Italian, as well.
+Melania is said to be fluent in the Slovenian, English, French, Serbian and German languages, with other outlets reporting that she speaks Italian, as well.